clokep/relapse/docs/reverse_proxy.md

-# Using a reverse proxy with Synapse
+# Using a reverse proxy with Relapse

-It is recommended to put a reverse proxy such as [nginx](https://nginx.org/en/docs/http/ngx_http_proxy_module.html), [Apache](https://httpd.apache.org/docs/current/mod/mod_proxy_http.html), [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy), [HAProxy](https://www.haproxy.org/) or [relayd](https://man.openbsd.org/relayd.8) in front of Synapse.
-One advantage of doing so is that it means that you can expose the default https port (443) to Matrix clients without needing to run Synapse with root privileges.
+It is recommended to put a reverse proxy such as [nginx](https://nginx.org/en/docs/http/ngx_http_proxy_module.html), [Apache](https://httpd.apache.org/docs/current/mod/mod_proxy_http.html), [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy), [HAProxy](https://www.haproxy.org/) or [relayd](https://man.openbsd.org/relayd.8) in front of Relapse.
+One advantage of doing so is that it means that you can expose the default https port (443) to Matrix clients without needing to run Relapse with root privileges.

-You should configure your reverse proxy to forward requests to `/_matrix` or `/_synapse/client` to Synapse, and have it set the `X-Forwarded-For` and `X-Forwarded-Proto` request headers.
+You should configure your reverse proxy to forward requests to `/_matrix` or `/_relapse/client` to Relapse, and have it set the `X-Forwarded-For` and `X-Forwarded-Proto` request headers.

 You should remember that Matrix clients and other Matrix servers do not